mohamadacma/TeamInSynch/DesignDocument.md

 ### Delete Team Member Endpoint
 * Accepts DELETE request to members/:id
 * Accepts memeberId to delete memeber associated with it.
-Return success message.
+Returns success message.
 * if the memberId is not found, we will throw memberNotFoundException
 ### Get Weather Endpoint
+for the weather API, we will use openMeteo public API which requires no API key.

+##### Retrieving weather information using the Open-Meteo Weather Forecast API:

+* Accepts a request to the Open-Meteo Geocoding API with URL : https://geocoding-api.open-meteo.com/v1/search
+* Parse the JSON response from the Geocoding API to extract the latitude and longitude coordinates of the city.
+* If the city is not found by the Open-Meteo Geocoding API, throw a CityNotFoundException.
+* Construct the API URL with the obtained coordinates and other query parameters like :
+1. current_weather=true: To include current weather conditions
+2. daily=weathercode,temperature_2m_max,temperature_2m_min: To retrieve daily weather condition and maximum/minimum temperature data.
+3. forecast_days={days}: To specify the number of forecast days (default is 7).
+4. timezone={timezone}: To specify the timezone of the city (optional).

-* Accepts GET request to /weather
+* Accepts a GET request to the Open-Meteo Weather Forecast API endpoint with URL: https://api.open-meteo.com/v1/forecast

+* Parse the JSON response to extract the relevant weather information.
+* Returns the following weather information:
+1. Current weather condition
+2. Current temperature
+3. Daily weather data
-* Accepts data with location to retrieve current weather information.
-Returns Weather information specific to the location requested
+ * returns data to the user
+ #### error handling
-* if the location is not found, we will throw locationNotFoundException
+* If the Open-Meteo Weather Forecast API returns an error or invalid response, we will throw  WeatherAPIException.
-* if location has invalid date, throw invalidValueAttribution
 ### Get News Endpoint
 * method: GET
-* Query Paramters: Location(optional) ?
+* Query Paramters: Location(optional)
 * path: /news
 * Response: returns a list of news headlines
 * errors: newsNotFoundException